gacetta/notes/advancedCss.md

 3. Classes, pseudo-classes, attribute
 4. Elements, pseudo-elements

-specificity is actually 4 numbers, one for each element of specificity listed above.
+`specificity` is 4 numbers, one for each element of specificity listed above.

 Take the following example:
 // We want to determine the background-color.
-//All elements are of the same importance
+// All elements are of the same importance

     .button {
       font-size: 20px;